pbeshai/react-taco-table/README.md

 ### Building the Site
 1. To build the prod files for the site, run `grunt site-build`

+To deploy to github pages, run `npm run gh-pages` -- it will do the `grunt site-build` automatically.

 ## Testing
 1. To run the tests, run `npm test`